Energy-time entanglement, Elements of Reality, and Local Realism: The Franson interferometer

-In the interferometric setup under study, the delays are not continuously distributed but rather limited to two values: ``delayed'' and ``not delayed,'' and a coincidence occurs only for equal delays on the two sides, corresponding to a coincidence window is smaller than the delay.
-In the above inequality, the bound for quantum-mechanical violation is $\eta=3-3/\sqrt2\approx87.87\%$, which is higher than the standard bound.
-The apparent efficiency is calculated as before and remains at 50\% which is far from the efficiency needed for a violation.
+In the Franson setup the delays are not continuously distributed but rather limited to two values: \enquote{Early} and \enquote{Late}.
+Coincidence only occurs when these timeslots equal between the analysis stations, corresponding to a coincidence window smaller than the delay.
+In inequality~(\ref {eq:bell-delay}) the bound for quantum-mechanical violation is $\eta=3-3/\sqrt2\approx87.87\%$, which is higher than the standard bound.
+The apparent efficiency that arises in the Franson interferometer due to postselection is 50\% even with ideal detectors.
+It is therefore possible for a local realist model (like the one in figure\nobreakspace \ref {fig:lhv}) to violate inequality~(\ref {eq:bell-delay}).

-Of course it is desirable to re-establish a violation.
-To do this one must first understand the basic reason for the failure of Theorems 1--3 to provide a usable test, in other words, the basic reason for the existence of the model in Fig.~\ref{fig:3}.
+At this point we want to re-establish a violation.
+To do this we must first understand why Theorems\nobreakspace \ref {thm:localrealism} to\nobreakspace \ref {thm:delay} fail to provide a usable Bell test.
+What is the basic reason for the existence of the model in figure\nobreakspace \ref {fig:lhv}?
 It is tempting to blame only the postselection, but this is not the whole story.
-One should note that the theorems treat the individual sites as black boxes; feed them a setting and they give a (possibly delayed) $\pm1$ outcome, much like the setup of Fig.~\ref{fig:1}.
+It should be noted that the theorems treat the individual sites as black boxes; feed them a setting and they give an outcome in the late or early timeslot with a value of $+1$ or $-1$, much like the setup of figure\nobreakspace \ref {fig:epr-bohm}.
 We will see that taking more properties of the setup into account will enable a violation, and the remainder of this paper will discuss the possible ways to do this.